Lofoten with roof tents – guide with practical advice and inspiration

 Warm clothes.
 If you're lucky you won't need them, but you probably will.

 Alcohol.
 Even more expensive than food!
-If you want to enjoy a beer at sunset by your rooftop tent without going broke at Vinmonopolet, we strongly recommend a visit to Systembolaget before crossing the border.
+If you want to enjoy a beer at sunset by your roof tent without going broke at Vinmonopolet, we strongly recommend a visit to Systembolaget before crossing the border.

-Getting to Lofoten with a rooftop tent
+Getting to Lofoten with roof tents

 You can get to Lofoten either by ferry from Bodø or by land through Sweden to Kiruna and onwards to Narvik.